Arda-Tufan/Football_Match_Guesser/README.md

 # How does this work?

 This bot works with calculating 2 aspects of a team.
 Their attack power and defence weakness.
-Also, şt looks to the  average goals scored for an home and an away team in a specific league.
+Also, it looks to the average goals scored for an home and an away team in a specific league.

 # Calculating the average number of goals scored for a team in a specific league.

 Up first, we have to calculate average goals scored for a team in a whole season.
 To do this, we need to add all of the scored or conceded goals in any league.
 This could be any league like Süperlig, LaLiga, Premier League etc. Once you added up all of the total goal scored or conceded in any league, you have to divide it by the total number of teams there are in the league.
 The number that you have right now is the average goal scored in a season for a team.
 (The number you can have can be something like 43,25 so please round the number you have!)

 # Calculating the attack power of a team